 Brian Murphy, AIA

 Brian’s innate design sensibility leads him on a constant search for innovative and elegant solutions to spatial problems.
 He has honed his skills at some of the most respected design firms in the country, where his responsibilities included a wide range of design as well as construction documentation and administration.
 His experience ranges from renovations of historic buildings to private residences in many U.S. cities and internationally.
 He has also served on master planning projects and provided consulting services to several architects and engineers in New York City.
-Brian approaches each design opportunity, whether an urban development, a building renovation or a toy for his daughters, as an opportunity to improve the environment we live in with social, ecological and aesthetic integrity.
+Brian approaches each design opportunity as an opportunity to improve the environment we live in with social, ecological and aesthetic integrity.

 Emily balances a love of the built environment with a deep respect for the natural environment.
 She was drawn to architecture as way to symbiotically integrate these two often opposing but necessary ideas.
 She believes that to achieve this integration we must employ both technological means and simple but thoughtful choices uniquely shaped by the program and siting of each individual project.

 At Haverford College Emily majored in the Growth and Structure of Cities with a concentration in Environmental Studies.
 While attending the University of Michigan to earn her M. Arch degree, Emily joined the archaeological team surveying the Hellenistic archaeological site of Aphrodisias in Turkey as a field artist and also took opportunities to study architecture in Beijing, China and Florence, Italy.